 Type R Thermocouple

-Type R thermocouples are formed with paired 13% rhodium and platinum.
-They work in temperature environments ranging from 0°C to 1428°C.
+Type R thermocouples consist of 13% rhodium paired with platinum.
+They operate effectively in temperature ranges from 32°F to 2602°F.

 Type S Thermocouple